Flu is bigger worry than coronavirus in Tampa Bay, expert explains

 “The Florida Department of Health (Department) is working closely with the Centers for Disease Control and Prevention (CDC) to closely monitor the current outbreak of 2019 novel coronavirus and is actively working to ensure that the most up-to-date CDC guidance is quickly and accurately disseminated to local partners.
 Though no cases have been reported in Florida to date, the Department is coordinating closely with our local partners to investigate, confirm, contain and report any suspected cases, should they occur.
 For the best available information regarding 2019 novel coronavirus, please visit: https://www.cdc.gov/coronavirus/index.html”

-8 On Your Side has also reached out to the CDC directly, as well as Tampa International Airport to see if TPA is working with the agency to prevent the spread of the virus in our area.
+8 On Your Side reporter Christine McLarty reached out to Tampa International airport, which is staying in close contact with the CDC for the latest and is encouraging travelers to stay diligent about common cold practices.

-- Flu is bigger worry than coronavirus in Tampa Bay, expert explains
+TPA does not have any direct flights to China, so according to a spokeswoman, travelers will likely be screened at another international airport.

-- Palm Harbor church nearly ready to reopen after devastating 2014 fire
+8 On Your Side has also reached out to the CDC directly, but we have not heard back.